TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 The energy dashboard is built using a [special purpose set of cards](https://www.home-assistant.io/dashboards/energy/).
 Most functionality is hardcoded.
 The data source has to be configured using the energy dashboard configurator.
 You can't see the cards in the visual editor, but you can add them using YAML.

 The cards use a JavaScript API to find a date selector on the current dashboard view and read the specified date range.
 Recently the Statistics and Statistics Graph cards were given a YAML only option to set their range using the energy date selector.
-There are also a few custom cards that do the same thing, bad sadly not Mini Graph Card, ApexCharts or Plotly.
+There are also a few custom cards that do the same thing, but sadly not Mini Graph Card, ApexCharts or Plotly.

 But maybe I don't need them.
 The energy date selector has presets for "Today", "Yesterday", "This Week", etc. You can step forwards and backwards a day, week, month or year at a time.
 Everything's aligned to whole days.
 The Statistics cards already support external statistics entities.